antonajoe/Apex-DT-250A-SDR-hack-exploration/README.md

 # Apex-DT-250A-SDR-hack-exploration
-Research materials regarding whether or not an Apex DT250A (circa 2008) might be hacked to function as a software defined radio.
+Research materials regarding whether or not an Apex DT 250A might be hacked to function as a software defined radio.